John Frame with the Cast of Poor Tom’s Library | Photo by Ashley Fennell

-John Frame has been making sculpture in Southern California since the early 1980s; his work has been exhibited extensively in the United States as well as in Europe, Japan, and China.
+John Frame (Wikipedia) has been making sculpture in Southern California since the early 1980s; his work has been exhibited extensively in the United States as well as in Europe, Japan, and China.

 - Two time recipient of Grants from the National Endowment for the Arts.